-Against this backdrop, we are excited to be offering our current Year 9 the option of studying one or both of our two Future Ready courses, alongside eight or nine GCSEs.
+Against this backdrop, we are excited to be offering our current Year 9 the option of studying one of two new Future Ready courses, alongside nine GCSEs.
 It is important to note that pupils can also choose not to study a Future Ready course and to study for 10 GCSEs.

 Both of the courses on offer have been designed by specialist staff at King's High.
 Both will offer pupils the chance to learn about a range of topics that we believe will be increasingly important in the future.
 Both will also have a strong focus on developing key skills - creativity, collaboration, debate, communication - that will enrich pupils as they journey through King's and beyond.

-Pupils will have the option of studying one or both of the two Future Ready courses on offer.
+Pupils will have the option of studying one of the two Future Ready courses on offer, and it will not be possible to study both.
 Each pupil's chosen course will be timetabled in the same way as a GCSE, with five taught periods per fortnight; they will therefore act as a direct replacement of a pupil's tenth GCSE.
-The logistics of how to choose eight or nine GCSEs plus one or two Future Ready courses will be explained fully during the Options Process, but in essence pupils will choose one or two Future Ready courses instead of one of their Options Block subjects.
+The logistics of how to choose nine GCSEs plus a Future Ready course will be explained fully during the Options Process, but in essence pupils will choose a Future Ready course instead of one of their Options Block subjects.

 Here is an overview of what our two new Future Ready courses will involve:

 Title King's High Global Changemaker Programme

 Unit Social Justice

 Unit Global Citizenship

 Unit Climate Change

 Unit Law and the Legal System

 Title King's High Innovation and Entrepreneurship Programme

-Title Unit

-Entrepreneurship Programme

-Unit Entrepreneurship Programme Sustainable Engineering
+Unit Sustainable Engineering

+Unit Data Analysis

+Unit Neuroscience

+Unit Entrepreneurship